 And second, you have to increase your trading level to boost your mining speed.
 Notably, there are six more levels in addition to the starter.
 The highest level is VIP 3 for traders having 75,000,000 USDT trading volume per calendar month.
 With this peak level, you can have a free mining income of close to 16,000 USDT per month.

-Trading, exchange, and withdrawals fees are specific to coin type.
+Trading, exchange, and withdrawal fees are specific to coin type.
 But, the deposit is free of any commission.

 StormGain has native applications for Android and iOS.
 You can also use it as a web application.

 Conclusively, StormGain is suitable only if you do-it-all with crypto.
-Keep reading to know about the crypto platforms if you’re interested in mining alone.
+Keep reading to learn about the crypto platforms if you’re interested in mining alone.

 While the minimum payout is 0.001 BTC, you pay a payout fee of 0.0001 BTC for transactions lower than 0.01 BTC.
 The same goes for payouts of Zcash.

 Braiins Pool has Bitcoin mining servers across the continents: USA, Europe, Canada, Japan, and Singapore.
 Zcash mining servers are located in the USA and Europe.

 Next on the crypto mining platforms list comes Awesome Miner, which is similar to Cudo Miner.
 It is a mining management utility for Windows and Linux users.

 It can be used free of cost for 2 miners.
 Afterward, its paid plan kicks in, starting with USD 4 per month, billing annually.

 It also has a cloud subscription that offers mining management from anywhere with just an internet connection.
 This service starts at USD 4 per month, billing annually for 10 miners.
 This service has a 30-day trial period if you’ve less than 400 mining rigs.